scharantej/dataplex-oda/02-lab-guide/03-organize-your-data-lake.md

 ### 1.2.
 Dataplex Lake
 A Dataplex Lake is a logical metadata abstraction on top of your assets (structured and unstructured).
 There are various capabiltiies offered in Dataplex over a Data Lake that we will cover in subsequent labs.
 It is analogous to a "domain".
 And is also analogous to a "Data Lake" - a cordoned off repository of your assets.

 A Dataplex Lake, although provisioned in a GCP project, can span multiple projects.
-[Link to docs](https://cloud.google.com/dataplex/docs/create-lake)
+[Documentation](https://cloud.google.com/dataplex/docs/create-lake)

 To create a Dataplex Lake, one must have the pre-defined roles  ```roles/dataplex.admin``` or ```roles/dataplex.editor```.